Simplify your business banking with one source

-You work exclusively with Kearny Bank when your accounts are linked to an insured liquidity sweep account, eliminating time consuming paper work and record keeping.
-This exciting program automatically allocates deposits in excess of the $250,000 FDIC Insurance limit per business tax ID to insured accounts in other participating financial institutions.
+You can simplify your financial processes and eliminate paperwork by linking your accounts to an insured liquidity sweep account at Kearny Bank.
+Our innovative program automatically allocates deposits exceeding the $250,000 FDIC Insurance limit per business tax ID to insured accounts across other participating financial institutions.
+Join our program to unlock the full benefits of streamlined banking.

 The insured liquidity sweep account is available to individuals, businesses and government entities.
 Consider the important advantages: